 Public Health is encouraging schools to use the Healthy School Approach to promote and enhance the health of students, school staff and the whole community!

-During the 2018-19 school year, Public Health is offering twenty $200 grants to support healthy schools in the Wellington, Dufferin and Guelph region.
+During the 2019-20 school year, Public Health is offering a limited number of grants to support healthy schools in the Wellington, Dufferin, and Guelph region.
 Get details about the grant and to complete our online application form.
 Grants will be provided on a first come first serve basis.
 Applications will be accepted until November 15, 2019.

 What is the Healthy Schools Approach?

 A Healthy Schools Approach follows a six-step process and uses the Ministry of Education’s Foundations for a Healthy School framework (PDF, 37 pages, 5 MB).
-These video clips describe this “comprehensive approach”.
+The video clip below describes this process.